I2SL Sustainable Laboratories

 - Phil Wirdzek Leadership Award for Individuals or Teams

 The competition recognizes cutting-edge sustainable laboratory leaders, innovation, and best practices by leveraging I2SL’s reputation as the international organization for sustainable, safe, and efficient laboratories.
 An I2SL Sustainable Laboratories Award provides global recognition and credibility to awardees.
 Award winners are publicized internationally through the I2SL Annual Conference, I2SL chapters, the I2SL website, webinars, and I2SL’s communications and social media channels.
-To inspire your awards applications, check out the winning projects, programs, and people from 2022.
-The deadline for submitting a 2023 award application has been extended to Friday, May 26, 2023.
+Check out the winning projects, programs, and people from 2022.

 |Friday, September 15, 2023||Deadline to confirm conference attendance|